COBRA (British TV series): Series 2: Cyberwar

-An explosion on a sunken World War II ammunition ship devastates the north Kent coastline, causing hundreds of deaths including that of the area's local MP.
-Rescue attempts are blocked by a cyber attack that brings mobile communications down, which the government believes may have been orchestrated by Russia in retaliation for Britain's arrest of two people believed to be responsible for the killing of a Ukrainian oligarch that also killed a local rugby coach.
-As more cyber attacks continue, targeting Border Security at Dover and the Kent water supply, Sutherland and his government (with a narrow majority of nine votes) must find out who is responsible while dealing with chaos and panic in the streets.
+An explosion on a sunken World War II ammunition ship (the real SS Richard Montgomery, although not named as such) devastates the north Kent coastline, causing hundreds of deaths including that of the area's local MP.
+Rescue attempts are blocked by a cyber attack that brings mobile communications down, which the government believes may have been orchestrated by Russia in retaliation for Britain's arrest of two people believed to be responsible for the killing of a Ukrainian oligarch who also killed a local rugby coach.
+As more cyber attacks continue, targeting border security at Dover and the Kent water supply, Sutherland and his government (with a narrow majority of nine MPs) must find out who is responsible while dealing with chaos and panic in the streets.
 Sutherland must also deal with political threats from both a reinvigorated Labour Party and Glover-Morgan, to whom he reluctantly returns the whip in order to bolster the Tory majority.

 Series 3: Rebellion

-The Prime Minister, Robert Sutherland, discovers his daughter is involved with the environmental protest group ‘Planet Resistance’ who are disrupting the construction of the Metro Ultraline fast-speed railway network by occupying a tunnel under the small village of Godley Common.
+The Prime Minister, Robert Sutherland, discovers his daughter is involved with the environmental protest group Planet Resistance, which is disrupting the construction of the Metro Ultraline fast-speed railway network by occupying a tunnel under the small village of Godley Common.
 Meanwhile, with an upcoming visit from Shirasia royals, a (fictional) Gulf State, several cabinet ministers are trying to control dissent regarding this energy and military ally's arrival.